USDA-ARS-GBRU/micrompn/README.md

-MicroMPN uses two types of files, a file specifing the layout of the plate and a file containing the data from the plate reader.
+MicroMPN uses two types of files, a file specifying the layout of the plate and a file containing the data from the plate reader.

-1. Wellmap TOML format <https://wellmap.readthedocs.io/en/latest/index.html>  is a simple way of specifing plate layouts.
+1. Wellmap TOML format <https://wellmap.readthedocs.io/en/latest/index.html>  is a simple way of specifying plate layouts.
 The wellmap site has extensive documentation about how to specify the layout.

 An example of the format is below.
 Features can be specifies by rows columns or blocks: